Prabhu38012/Internship-Project-Finder-Web-Application/README.md

 <<<<<<< HEAD
-# Internship/Project Finder - MERN Stack Application
+# InternQuest - MERN Stack Application

 A comprehensive web application for connecting students with internship and project opportunities.